National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Lesson Plans & Teacher Guides

 In-depth program descriptions and curriculum materials can be accessed on the programs individual web pages.
-If you would like to receive our interactive education cd, please contact the park's education coordinator by e-mail or by phone at (540) 721-2094.
+If you would like to receive our interactive education cd, please contact the park's education coordinator by phone at (540) 721-2094.

 In this program, students participate in a flannel board story activity and a walk which helps students compare their lives to the life of Booker T. Washington.
 Students see, touch, and smell life on the mid-nineteenth century Burroughs plantation.
 While exploring objects and clothing related to Washington and the farm, students learn about what being a slave meant to him.